raynna/RaynnaRPG/README.md

 RaynnaRPG is a fresh project with plans to expand to more Minecraft versions in the future, giving players an evolving experience as they advance through the game.

-You can find the source code and track development progress on GitHub, with the project page available at RaynnaRPG Project.
+You can find the source code and track development progress on GitHub